spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

  * Track image download progress in the database.
  * Download the latest permanent water layers from GEE archive.

-To start the download process, execute the folloring in a terminal:
+To start the download process, execute the following in a terminal:

 ```
-# Query data and submit download tasks to GEE
+# Query data using a list of LGA names
 python 01_download_images.py \
     --flood-start-date 2022-07-01 \
     --flood-end-date 2022-07-24 \